Short-term care of a wild Barn Owl

 It probably won’t eat

 First and foremost, do not ever expect a newly arrived wild adult owl to eat voluntarily.
 Virtually all injured owls require a period of force-feeding before moving on to hand feeding or eating voluntarily.
-In short-term care (i.e. up to 10 days) many adult birds will need to be force-fed throughout, whereas others, particularly nestlings, may be eating voluntarily within 12 hours.
-A casualty or starving adult owl that picks up food items straight away and eats them voluntarily is almost certainly a bird that has escaped or been released from captivity.
+In short-term care (i.e. up to 10 days), many adult birds will need to be force-fed throughout, whereas others, particularly nestlings, may be eating voluntarily within 12 hours.
+A casualty or starving adult owl that picks up food items straight away and eats them voluntarily is almost certainly a bird that has escaped or been released from captivity, especially if the food you are using is dead day-old poultry chick.

 What to feed a casualty owl